nickrttn/twitter-dataviz/README.md

 In an alternative visualization, the profile colors of every tweets' user are shown as a form of generative art.

+## Features

+- oAuth 1.0a authentication w/ Twitter
+- Pub/sub to the Twitter Streaming API using a NodeJS EventEmitter
+- Socket.io websockets or long polling, depending on the capabilities of the client
+- A map using Leaflet w/ maptiles from the Mapbox API
+- Generative art
+- Track Twitters' mood in real-time, on a map
+- Limited offline usage

 ## Up and running

 ### Prerequisites